 The Technology, Education, and Copyright Harmonization (TEACH) Act pertains to the use of copyrighted digital materials (e.g. video) in distance eduction settings.

 The TEACH act applies only if a set of strict conditions is fulfilled.
-Both NC State and UTexas have prepared clear documentation and checklists to help instructors:
+For further information: